Charan-Preet/Pracify-assignment/README.md

 # Step to run website locally on your local Environment:
 1.`git clone https://github.com/Charan-Preet/Pracify-assignment.git` in your terminal.
-2. Again Inside Pracify-assignment directory `npm i` in your terminal.
+2.Again Inside Pracify-assignment directory `npm i` in your terminal.
-3. Now inside `src` directory `npm start`.
+3.Now inside `src` directory `npm start`.